IsaiasLeos/tokenizer/README.md

 You should define each function inside the **history.h** header file and then incorporate the history with your tokenizer and interface.

 ## How to run and compile the Program
-1. Enter the command "make" so it compiles the program.
+- Enter the command "make" so it compiles the program.
-2. Enter the command ./interface to run the compiled program
+- Enter the command ./interface to run the compiled program

 ## How to use the Program
-1. Assuming the program is running after compiling it, enter a sentence or word.
+- Assuming the program is running after compiling it, enter a sentence or word:
-2. Press enter to allow the program to tokenize it and give you information about it.
+- Press enter to allow the program to tokenize it and give you information about it:
   - The program will give you the length of the input you gave it.
   - It will convert your input into a array and tell you where each word started.
   - It will save any input you have done into a "history".
-3.To look at history you would type into the program **!p**.
+- To look at history you would type into the program **!p**.
   - This will only print the current history you have.
   - This will not save the command into history.
-4. To clean history you would type **!f**.
+- To clean history you would type **!f**.
   - At this moment the command will not work due to improper implementation.
-5. To repeapt or execute a previous command you will use **!#**
+- To repeapt or execute a previous command you will use **!#**
   - You would replace the # with a number through 0 - 9.
   - Warning at the moment it will only accept a number from 0 - 9